 Venting and Breathability

 These pants excel at versatility.
 No pant in this review is as ideally suited for as many kinds of situations as the Renegade Cargo Convertible, and thus they receive a perfect score.
-While hiking or backpacking, these pants set you up for success with plenty of pockets for storing all your necessities at hand, as well as the option to convert them into shorts.
+While hiking or backpacking, these pants set you up for success with plenty of pockets for storing all your necessities as well as the option to convert them into shorts.
 With their UPF 50 rating, they will protect you from high altitude sun, and their tight nylon weave and DWR coating will also keep you dry in a gentle rain.
-We also found them to be durable enough for working it and used them with success many nights of camping in the dirt.
-They look good enough for wearing around town as well.
-In our experience, they were a a definite notch above the Prana Stretch Zion, and leaps and bounds more versatile than the rest, including the Paramount 3.0 or KUHL Kontra Air.
+We also found them to be durable enough for heavy outdoor work, and we wore them with success many nights of camping in the dirt.
+They look good enough to wear around town as well.
+In our experience, they were a definite step above the Prana Stretch Zion, and leaps and bounds more versatile than the rest, including the Paramount 3.0 or KUHL Kontra Air.